This post contains affiliate links and I will be compensated if you make a purchase after clicking on my links. I was compensated for this post.

 Our adorable Morgan makes us smile all the time.
 This is the first time she was able to visit the beach.
 She loved it!!
 She tells me I am her Bestest Grandma.
 I have to agree. 🙂

-My son and his family live in Oregon still and they have 3 kids we adore (one was missing) Being a grandparent puts smiles on your faces everyday.
+My son and his family live in Oregon still and they have 3 kids we adore (one was missing), plus the two older kids this grandma had not seen for 3 years!
+Being a grandparent puts a smile on your face everyday.

 Now GYMBOREE is asking you, “What makes you and your family smile?”
 Tell your stories and share them with the hashtag #MadeYouSmile!